 When we get into contact with people wanting to learn Swedish, it’s often because they have a Swedish partner, or work/study in Sweden.
-But there are also people who want to learn Swedish because of their Swedish ancestors.
-Therefore, we’ve teamed up with Caroline Guntur, The Swedish Genealogist, who will bring you more resources on this topic in the future.
-In her first guest post with us, she will give you some tips and advice for how to start looking for your Swedish family roots.
-Over to you, Caroline!
+But there are also people who want to learn Swedish because of their Swedish ancestors, especially among Americans with Swedish heritage.

 “Do you ever find yourself glued to your TV, binge-watching a show that you just can’t get enough of?
 Ever read a book so amazing that you couldn’t put it down?
 What if I told you there’s another story out there just like that?“

-The world’s second favorite hobby (just after gardening) is tracing your family history, and for good reason.
+The world’s second favourite hobby (just after gardening) is tracing your family history, and for good reason.
 It uncovers stories about people you never knew existed, and shows you just how many decisions over the centuries has led to you.
 It’s an amazingly rewarding experience that you just can’t miss out on!
-Tracing your ancestry is like being the star of a story you didn’t know you were writing, and today, I want to invite you to start this journey along with me!
+Tracing your ancestry is like being the star of a story you didn’t know you were writing, and today,

 So where do you begin?
-Here are my 10 best tips to get your started so you can find your Swedish ancestors:
+Here are the 10 best tips to get your started so you can find your Swedish ancestors:

 Step 1: Write Down What You Already Know About Your Swedish ancestors